abstractfactory/rfc/spec10.md

 # Native types

-Open Metadata MUST support the addition of native file-system types such as `jpeg` or `doc`.
+Open Metadata MUST support the addition of native OS data-types such as `jpeg` or `mov`.
 These files may not necessarily be viewable or even editable via the Open Metadata library, but still remains an important part of the possibilities facilitated by it.

-## `Blob`
+## `blob`

 When querying native data-types, Open Metadata MUST return an object of type `blob`.
 The functionality of `blob` objects are limited and MAY provide options for retrieving an absolute path, URL or URI.